Evelyn Ashley

-Anthony Evelyn Melbourne Ashley PC (24 July 1836 – 16 November 1907) was British barrister and Liberal politician.
+Anthony Evelyn Melbourne Ashley PC (24 July 1836 – 16 November 1907) was a British barrister and Liberal politician.
 He was private secretary to Lord Palmerston and later published a biography of him.
 After entering Parliament at a by-election in 1864, Ashley served under William Ewart Gladstone as Parliamentary Secretary to the Board of Trade from 1880 to 1882 and as Under-Secretary of State for the Colonies from 1882 to 1885.

 Background and education

 Ashley was the third child and second son of Anthony Ashley-Cooper, 7th Earl of Shaftesbury and Lady Emily Cowper, eldest daughter of Peter Cowper, 5th Earl Cowper and sister of William Cowper-Temple, 1st Baron Mount Temple.
 He was educated at Harrow and Trinity College, Cambridge.

 On William Cowper-Temple's death in 1888, he inherited a 10,000 acre estate on the Mullaghmore Peninsula in Sligo, around Classiebawn Castle.
 He would spend part of every year there.